damomarco/receipt_tracker/docs/readme.md

 - **Full Offline Capability**: Add new receipts even without an internet connection.
 The app automatically syncs them once you're back online.
 - **Granular Data Editing**: Easily correct or update any information extracted by the AI, including the category, price, and description of each individual line item.
 - **Fullscreen Image Viewer**: Tap any receipt thumbnail to view a high-resolution, zoomable image of the receipt.
-- **CSV Export**: Export all receipts for a specific trip or a single day into a CSV file for easy reporting.
+- **Data Portability**: Export all of your application data (receipts, trips, categories, and images) to a single JSON file for backup or transfer.
+You can also import this data back into the app, which will overwrite existing data.
 - **Responsive Design**: A clean, mobile-first interface that works great on any device.
 - **PWA Ready**: Can be installed on a mobile device's home screen for a native-app-like experience.